renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/review.md

 !!! tip "Auto-approval"

-    PR-Action can approve a PR when a specific comment is invoked.
+    PR-Insight can approve a PR when a specific comment is invoked.

     To ensure safety, the auto-approval feature is disabled by default.
 To enable auto-approval, you need to actively set in a pre-defined configuration file the following:
     ```